valimised/ivxv/Documentation/en/architecture/tehnoloogiad.rst

 packaging and operating the framework as well as developing and testing the framework.

+All external libraries used in the IVXV project are available in the ``ivxv-external.git`` repository or on the platform on which the application will be operating.

 All components used in the collector service have an open source code.

 .. tabularcolumns:: |p{0.4\linewidth}|p{0.1\linewidth}|p{0.25\linewidth}|p{0.25\linewidth}|